What If Your Attitude Is Holding You Back?

 Leading by example

 Launching my business was a big change, yet I have continued to lean on old habits for comfort and confidence.
-I recently hired a coach to work with me to amp up my presentation skills.
-She’s turned out to be more than I bargained for.
+I have been working with a coach to improve my presentation skills.
+The work with her has exceeded my expectation and stretched my comfort zones.

 Am I a top student?
 Not at all!
 We are working on changing years of habits and styles that are engrained in my DNA.
 When it comes to presentation day, my stress amps up and I fall back into my old habits.
 With each presentation my old habits are reduced and replaced with the new ones I’ve been practicing.
-I am in a mindset to realize a new level of skill.
+The move to virtual delivery has added another layer of skill development.

 What do you have in mind?